 Common across Europe are plugs with two or three round pins like this:

-Many of the charging stations shown above don't come with a plug on the end of the power cord.
+Many of the charging stations don't come with a plug on the end of the power cord.
 The manufacturer's manual will tell you the charger must be hard-wired to a junction box, instead of connected via a plug.
 It's safer to hardwire the thing - a plug you're constantly plugging in and unplugging will eventually go bad, right?
 And, a plug that's gone bad is a fire waiting to happen.

 On the other hand, hard wiring your charging station means you can't carry it along on a trip.
 Hence, if you want portability and flexibility, add a plug to your charging station, or select one that has one already wired up.